Many-body radiative decay in strongly interacting Rydberg ensembles

 To complement the mean field analysis we numerically calculate the stationary state of a small one-dimensional chain containing either $N=4$ or $N=8$ atoms.
 Qualitatively, both single-body and collective decay yield similar results, which are displayed in Fig.~\ref{fig:1d_simulations}.
 For negative detunings $\Delta$ --- where the mean field analysis predicts bistable behavior --- there is however a substantial quantitative difference.
 For example, the excitation density under collective dissipation can exceed the one predicted by single-atom decay by more than a factor two.
 This indicates that the bistable or metastable (in low dimensions) regions indeed are located in different regions of the parameter space, as the mean field result suggests.
+Note, that these features persist in the presence of weak laser phase noise \cite{SM}.

 \textit{Conclusions and future directions --- } In this work we have studied the radiative decay of an interacting Rydberg gas.
 We have considered a rather simplified scenario, in which Rydberg atoms interact with nearest-neighbor interaction $V$, whose value exceeds that of the emission linewidth $\gamma$.
 Realistic interactions have a gradually decaying tail and there will be distances in which the interaction strength between the atoms becomes comparable with the decay rate.
 Here it is no longer possible to perform a rotating-wave approximation and the master equation becomes explicitly time dependent.
 Moreover, it would be interesting to include the laser driving systematically in the derivation of the master equation for the atomic system, e.g., by using the Floquet-Lindblad approach, which makes it possible to accommodate strong periodic driving fields in a thermodynamically consistent way \cite{Kosloff2013}.
 For the sake of simplicity, we have focused on an ad-hoc approach in this article, where the driving is incorporated only in the unitary part of the master equation, as is currently standard quantum optics.